Post Tagging in Rival IQ helps you categorize posts just the way you want to, helping you answer those questions you've always been curious about.

 We will guide you through how to tag posts and how to analyze post tags in Rival IQ.

-Here's an example Post Tags analysis on a skincare brand.
+Here's an example Post Tags analysis on a skincare landscape.
 Using Post Tagging, I created categories, then tagged posts belonging to each category.
-As I tag posts, Rival IQ automatically creates an analysis to help me quickly see that Face Wash receives more engagement than the other categories.
+As I tag posts, Rival IQ automatically creates an analysis to help me quickly see that the four posts about Contests received 8.57 times more engagement than posts not about contests or giveaways.

 Step 0: What can I tag?